 Involvement of Julius Baer in the IBOR transition

-Julius Baer participates in the National Working Group for Reference Interest Rates in CHF together with the SNB and other industry representatives, as well as a working group on the euro rates reform (ACI MMLWG).
+Julius Baer participates in the National Working Group for Reference Interest Rates in CHF together with the SNB and other industry representatives.
 A dedicated project team is responsible for the IBOR replacement.

 Impact for Julius Baer clients

 Julius Baer has already successfully completed the impact assessment of the transition on its product and contract base.
 In the first half of 2021, Julius Baer has amended its product offering to replace the existing IBOR references and accommodate ARR instruments and products.